Black River (Chehalis River tributary)

 The Black River is a river in Thurston County in the U.S. state of Washington.
 It is approximately 25 mi long with a drainage basin of about 144 sqmi.

 History

-The fur trader John Work was the first to describe the Black River in 1824: "The Black River so named from the colour of its water ...
+In November of 1824, an expedition commanded by James McMillan set out to travel through the Black River and Black Lake.
+One of the explorers, fur trader John Work, described the Black River as "so named from the colour of its water ...
 A great many dead salmon are in the river, and many that are just alive and barely able to move through the water."

+In 1922, a ditch was created to connect the river to Percival Creek, making Black River the only waterway to drain to the Puget Sound (via Budd Inlet) and the Pacific Coast.

 Course

 The Black River's source is Black Lake, located about 3 mi west of Tumwater.
 The river flows generally south, through Littlerock, near the Mima Mounds Natural Area Preserve, then southwest, passing through the Black River Habitat Management Area and the town of Rochester, before meandering west through the community of Gate and entering Grays Harbor County, where it empties into the Chehalis River in the Chehalis Indian Reservation.

-The Black River Unit of the Nisqually National Wildlife Refuge extends about 5 miles (8 km) along the river immediately south of Black Lake.
+Wildlife refuge

+The northern part of the river (near Black Lake) is part of the Billy Frank Jr. Nisqually National Wildlife Refuge "Black River Unit", which provides a wildlife habitat for species including: